-With respect to unoccupied units, the owner shall provide a one hundred and twenty day right to purchase to non-profit affordable housing developers, including, but not limited to, the Somerville Housing Authority, as well as the City of Somerville, within thirty days of notification to the Condominium Review Board of the intent to convert.
-The Office of Strategic Planning and Community Development shall maintain a list of such non-profit affordable housing developers.
+(b) Unoccupied Units- With respect to unoccupied units, the owner shall provide a one hundred and twenty day right to purchase to the City of Somerville or its designee, within thirty days of notification to the Condominium Review Board of the intent to convert, containing the same or more favorable terms of sale than those the owner intends to offer to prospective arms' length purchasers.
 A non-tenant entity as set forth above wishing to purchase shall inform the owner of its intent to purchase within one hundred and twenty days of the notice and shall execute a purchase and sale agreement within thirty days of informing the owner of its intent to purchase.
-Nothing herein shall be construed to provide any right to purchase, or obligation of any owner to sell, any unit for an amount which is less than the amount being offered to third parties.
+Nothing herein shall be construed to provide any right to purchase, or obligation of any owner to sell, any unit for an amount which is less than the amount being offered, in good faith, to third parties, provided that such amount represents the fair market value of such unit in its condition as of the date of the notice set forth in Section 7-64(1)(a) above.